-Here we’ll take a look at some of the health benefits of swimming, and include some advice for managing your diabetes when you start swimming.
+Here we’ll take a look at some of the health benefits linked with swimming, and share advice about managing your diabetes when you swimming too.

 Top 9 health benefits of swimming